leanprover/fp-lean/functional-programming-lean/src/dependent-types/indices-parameters-universes.md

 The distinction between indices and parameters of an inductive type is more than just a way to describe arguments to the type that either vary or do not between the constructors.
 Whether an argument to an inductive type is a parameter or an index also matters when it comes time to determine the relationships between their universe levels.
 In particular, an inductive type may have the same universe level as a parameter, but it must be in a larger universe than its indices.
-This restriction is necessary to ensure that Lean can be used as a theorem prover as well as a programming language.
+This restriction is necessary to ensure that Lean can be used as a theorem prover as well as a programming language—without it, Lean's logic would be inconsistent.
 Experimenting with error messages is a good way to illustrate these rules, as well as the precise rules that determine whether an argument to a type is a parameter or an index.

 Generally speaking, the definition of an inductive type takes its parameters before a colon and its indices after the colon.